15 Dec Choosing an authentic Georgian paint scheme for your property

 The Georgian period was a long one, so the paint colours changed a lot over time, becoming increasingly more and more fancy and decorative as they moved more into the regency period of opulence and excess.

 Georgian decorating style is fairly easy to fit into a modern home, as the colours were often elegant and simple, clean and not too strong.
+So, authentic Georgian paint schemes are well worth looking into.

 The colors of the Georgian period are mainly quite ‘toned-down‘ or ‘muted’ colors, early period colour schemes included sage green, blue-grey and burgundy, usually in a sheened finish.
 As the style evolved, it became lighter and lighter in terms of colours and decoration, with dusky pinks, soft greys, pea-green, sky or Wedgwood blue, beiges and stone shades in matte finishes.

-Georgians often mixed gilding or marble effect paintwork into their interiors, especially towards the regency period, so don’t be afraid to add some touches of gold gilding or gold framed pictures to really add the authentic feel.
+Georgians often mixed gilding or marble effect paintwork into their interiors, especially towards the Regency period, so don’t be afraid to add some touches of gold gilding or gold framed pictures to really add the authentic feel.
 Gold metallic paint can be picked up fairly easily nowadays, and is a lot cheaper than real gold leaf gilding!

 An example of a Georgian Sky or ‘wedgwood Blue’